 How to find a home inspector in NYC?How to find a home inspector in NYC?

-You can find an inspector through a referral from your real estate broker.
-Alternatively, you may seek a reference from a friend or through the two agencies that certify and train home inspectors; the National Association of Home Inspectors (NAHI) and the American Society of Home Inspectors (ASHI).
+Alternatively, you may seek a reference from a friend or the agencies that certify and train home inspectors; the National Association of Home Inspectors (NAHI) and the American Society of Home Inspectors (ASHI).

 When interviewing inspectors, some questions include their experience in home inspections, qualifications/licenses, and prior experience.
-When hiring an inspector, it is good to ask for a sample report to know what you can expect and how each differs.
+When hiring an inspector, asking for a sample report is good to know what you can expect and how each differs.

 Read reviews on Yelp, Google, and Angie’s List.Read reviews on Yelp, Google, and Angie’s List.